Yikuan-PKU/AWCH/README.md

 # AW-CH: On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature

-Code for the ICML 2026 paper: *"On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature"*.
+Code for the paper: *"On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature"*.

 ## Overview

-This repository provides the implementation for studying the relationship between the SGD noise covariance $\mathbf{C}$ and the loss Hessian $\mathbf{H}$ in neural networks, based on the **Activity–Weight Duality (AWD)** framework ([Feng et al., 2023](https://arxiv.org/abs/2308.05286)).
+This repository provides the implementation for studying the relationship between the SGD noise covariance $\mathbf{C}$ and the loss Hessian $\mathbf{H}$ in neural networks, based on the **Activity–Weight Duality (AWD)** framework.

 **Key findings:**
 - The noise covariance is governed by the **second moment** of per-sample Hessians: $\mathbf{C} \propto \mathbb{E}_p[\mathbf{h}_p^2]$, where $\mathbf{H} = \mathbb{E}_p[\mathbf{h}_p]$.